Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Conclusion and Future Directions

-In this paper, we propose two gradient-based methods for solving a family of stochastic nonconvex optimization problems \eqref{problem:math_original_extension} to global optimality with non-asymptotic guarantees.
-Particularly, the complexity of MSG matches the lower bounds on gradient complexity for solving stochastic convex optimization if ignoring the logarithmic factor.
-We model air-cargo NRM under booking limit control policy as two-stage stochastic optimization models and as special cases of the proposed model \eqref{problem:math_original_extension}, for which our proposed algorithms guarantee global convergence for such NRM problem under the deterministic show-up assumption.
-Extensive numerical experiments illustrate the effectiveness of the booking limit control policy in terms of the total revenue collected and computational time.
+In this paper, we propose three gradient-based methods for solving a family of stochastic nonconvex optimization \eqref{problem:math_original_extension} to global optimality with non-asymptotic guarantees, in which the complexity of MSG matches the lower bounds.
+We model air-cargo NRM under booking limit control policy as two-stage stochastic optimization models and as special cases of the proposed model \eqref{problem:math_original_extension} and illustrate the superior performance of proposed algorithms theoretically and numerically.

 Much remains open and requires further investigation.
-For problem \eqref{problem:math_original_extension} with a positively dependent random vector $\xi$~\citep{chen2019stochastic}, the convex reformulation \eqref{eqn:trans-model-2-extension} does not hold any more.
-Instead, \citet{chen2019stochastic} showed that \eqref{problem:math_original_extension} admits an infinitely-dimensional stochastic convex reformulation.
-Such an infinite-dimensional problem can possibly be solved by the SAA method developed in \citet{deng2022smoothing} and \citet{singham2020sample}.
-However, they can only achieve an asymptotic approximation guarantee for SAA and do not specify how to solve the resulting high-dimensional empirical optimization problem.
-It remains open to design more efficient algorithms with global convergence guarantees under the dependent random vector setting.
-Another question is that the analysis of MSG requires smoothness of the transformation function, which means $\xi$ has to satisfy a continuous distribution when $\phi(x,\xi)=x\wedge\xi$.
-Although our numerical experiments have shown that MSG works well for discrete $\xi$, it remains open to relax the continuous distribution assumption and design algorithms with optimal complexity guarantees.
+1. When $\xi$ is a positively dependent random vector $\xi$~\citep{chen2019stochastic}, the convex reformulation \eqref{eqn:trans-model-2-extension} does not hold and there exists an infinitely-dimensional stochastic convex reformulation.
+There is a lack of efficient algorithms for solving such an infinite-dimensional problem despite some statistical results about the asymptotic performance of SAA \citep{deng2022smoothing} and \citep{singham2020sample}. {2.
+In this paper, our algorithms adjust the booking limit by leveraging the aggregated demand collected after each reservation period.
+It remains interesting to design an online booking limit control policy that adjusts the booking limit right after accepting or rejecting a demand request.}

-\ACKNOWLEDGMENT{This research is partly supported by National Science Foundation Grants CMMI-1761699, CRII-1755829, and ZJU-UIUC Institute Research Program.}
+\ACKNOWLEDGMENT{This research is partly supported by National Science Foundation Grants CMMI-1761699, CRII-1755829, ZJU-UIUC Institute Research Program, and NCCR Automation of SNSF in Switzerland. }

 {A\arabic{section}}

 \begin{APPENDICES}

 ~\\